khushijain21/sarama/README.md

 ### Updating the Beats repository

 After a new fix or update, the Beats repository needs to be updated to point to the new version.
 You should almost always target the most recent commit in the [commits list for the `beats-fork` branch](https://github.com/elastic/sarama/commits/beats-fork) unless that would disrupt an impending release.
-Copy the commit hash (with the copy icon or by clicking through to the commit itself), then from a local branch of the Beats repository:

-    go mod edit -replace github.com/Shopify/sarama=github.com/elastic/sarama@[commit hash]
+    go get github.com/elastic/sarama@beats-fork
     make notice

 (When backporting to 7.8 or earlier you will also need to run `mage vendor` and then rerun `make notice` in the backport branch.)